popovicu/g2disk/docs/building.md

 For a high level overview of Bazel, please check out [this text](https://popovicu.com/posts/build-all-software-in-one-command-with-bazel/).

+## Requirements

+Bazelisk binary (ideally aliased as `bazel`) should be enough to run the Bazel buidl flows.
+In addition, a working C compiler is needed which can target C standard library (basically any C compiler).
+Other than that, the Bazel build flow will dynamically fetch the Go toolchain, protobuf compiler, etc.

 ## Handling binaries

 Unless you know exactly what you're doing, it's highly recommended that you build the `.so` file on the same environment where you want to run `nbdkit`.
 At the moment, the `.so` file dynamically links to the C standard library from the build machine, so any inconsistency between the build library and the target can result in problems.
 Work is in progress to turn this into a fully static build.